ansible/ansible/docsite/latest/rst/intro_dynamic_inventory.rst

 ````````````````````````````````

 If the location given to -i in Ansible is a directory (or as so configured in ansible.cfg), Ansible can use multiple inventory sources
 at thes same time.
-When doing so, it is possible to mix both dynamic and staticly managed inventory sources in the same ansible run.
+When doing so, it is possible to mix both dynamic and statically managed inventory sources in the same ansible run.
 Instant
 hybrid cloud!

 .. seealso::